kek/pipelining/README.md

 # Pipelining

-A pipe takes an object and a block which contains methods to call on the object in sequence.
+The pipe function takes an object and a block which contains a sequence of messages to send to the object, each time passing on the result to the next one.

 ## Installation